dmrellan/Visual-Auditing-Security-Workbook-with-Microsoft-Sentinel/README.md

 # Visual Auditing Security Workbook with Microsoft Sentinel

-> ⚠️ **‼️ UPDATE APRIL 2025 ‼️**
-> In March 2025, Azure changed the default table type when creating custom logs via the HTTP Data Collector API.
-> I’m currently working on updating the solution and will share a revised version as soon as possible.
-> **Until then, the deployment process WILL FAIL when attempting to send data.**

 #### Update January 2024 - Azure Monitor Agent (AMA) supported

 # Content